sagemath/trac_to_gh/Issue 8140.md

 # Issue 8140: words.CharacteristicSturmianWord does not do what it says

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8140

 Original creator: slabbe